Visconti of Milan: Rise to the lordship

 Ottone initially granted power in Milan to Simone Orelli, appointing him Captain of the People.
-In 1287, he transferred this role to his grandnephew Matteo Visconti (the son of Teobaldo executed in 1276).
+In 1287, he transferred this role to his grandnephew Matteo Visconti (the son of Tebaldo executed in 1276).
 One year later, Matteo obtained the title of Imperial vicar from the emperor Rudolf of Habsburg.
-Ottone died in 1295, leaving Matteo Lord of Milan.
+Ottone died in 1295, leaving Matteo as the new Lord of Milan.
 In 1302, the Della Torre retook power, forcing Matteo to leave the city.
-In 1311, an intervention of Henry VII appeased the dispute between the two families and restored Matteo's lordship.
+In 1311, Emperor Henry VII appeased the dispute between the two families and restored Matteo's lordship.
 After him, seven members of his offspring, along four generations, ruled over Milan and a growing territory in northern and central Italy.

 Rulers and their families

-Matteo, Galeazzo, Azzone, Luchino and Giovanni (1311–1354)
+Matteo, Galeazzo, Azzone, Luchino, and Giovanni (1311–1354)

-The reconciliation agreement with the Della Torre, reached in December 1310 on the initiative of Henry VII, was attended by Matteo, his brother Uberto and their cousin Ludovico, also known as Lodrisio.
-In the following years, Matteo acted alone as Lord of Milan.
+The reconciliation agreement with the Della Torre family, reached in December 1310 on the initiative of Henry VII, was attended by Matteo, his brother Uberto, and their cousin Ludovico, also known as Lodrisio.
+Matteo acted alone as Lord of Milan in the following years.
 He ruled for about eleven years, providing to his family the legal basis for the hereditary lordship over Milan and extending the territory under the Milanese influence against the traditional opponents of the Visconti: the Della Torre and Anjou dynasties allied with the Papacy.
 After being accused of necromancy and heresy, he was convicted by the Church.
 Looking for a reconciliation, he transferred the power to his eldest son Galeazzo and left Milan for the Augustinian monastery of Crescenzago, where he died in 1322.